henniggroup/MPInterfaces/README.rst

-MPinterfaces is a python package that enables high throughput Density Functional Theory(DFT) analysis of arbitrary material interfaces(ligand capped nanoparticles, surfaces in the presence of solvents and hetero-structure interfaces) using VASP_, VASPsol_, LAMMPS_ and materialsproject_ database as well as their open source tools_.
+MPinterfaces is a python package that enables high throughput Density Functional Theory(DFT) analysis of arbitrary material interfaces(ligand capped nanoparticles, surfaces in the presence of solvents and hetero-structure interfaces) using VASP_, VASPsol_, LAMMPS_, materialsproject_ database as well as their open source tools_ and a little bit of ase_.

 .. _materialsproject: https://github.com/materialsproject